aws-samples/shopfloor-connectivity/docs/sfc-targets-chaining.md

 ## Store and forward target

-As described above store and forwarding for SFC targets is implemented by an intermediate target that can be configured in between the SFC-Core and the actual targets.
+As described above store and forwarding for SFC targets is implemented by an intermediate [store and forward  target](./targets/store-and-forward-target.md) that can be configured in between the SFC-Core and the actual targets.
 This target stores the buffered data to disk if it cannot be delivered to the destination of the targets that are configured as next targets in the chain.